 3 – A Camera with a Manual or BULB Mode

-Obviously, you are going to need some form of camera to take pictures of the night sky.
+Obviously, you are going to need some form of camera for astrophotography.
 The main feature that your camera should have to make life easier for you is a manual mode, which means you can control all the important settings yourself.

 For the best results, the settings you need to be able to change are the shutter speed and the ISO, and it is good if you can also adjust the aperture.